ECE-IoT/esp-iot-framework/README.md

 ## Getting started

-in order to get started with developing or using the code head over to [Setup](docs/setup/setup.md)
+In order to get started with developing or using the code head over to [Setup](docs/setup/setup.md)

+## Documentation

+The documentation can be found here: [Documentation](http://ece-iot.github.io/esp-iot-framework)